rwaldron/johnny-five/docs/led-blink.md

 ##### LED on pin 13 with breadboard and resistor (Arduino UNO)

-Basic example with LED on a breadboard and demonstrating use of a resistor
+LED on a breadboard and demonstrating use of a resistor

 ![docs/breadboard/led-resistor.png](breadboard/led-resistor.png)<br>